matomo-org/developer-documentation/docs/getting-started.md

 Well, we're not really sure.
 It might be hard to get your idea to scale, or maybe your idea involves creating some hardware that you have to distribute, but these problems can all be overcome in some way.

 **Right now, we think _anything_ is possible with Piwik, and we want YOU to prove us right!**

-## Guide Assumptions

-This guide assumes that you, the reader, can code in PHP and can setup your own local webserver.
-If you do not have these skills, you will not be able to successfully understand this guide.

-TODO: resources for learning PHP and setting up a localhost server

 ## Getting setup to extend Piwik